s1nghularity/Bootcamp-Class-Exercises/README.md

 In here you will find creative engagement with the problems presented in class.
 These are some of my favorites, along with coding exercises required for our class website.

-### :suspect: Stay tuned for a link to the complete website, coming this fall :suspect:
+### :suspect: Stay tuned for a link to the complete portfolio, coming this fall :suspect: